What Does Stem Cell Therapy Do? Benefits, Uses, and How It Works

 Current Challenges and Future Directions

 - Safety Concerns: Ensuring the safety of stem cell therapies is a critical consideration.
 Unregulated or improperly conducted procedures may pose risks, including the development of tumors.
+Autologous stem cells have nearly 20 years of safety track record with no adverse effects related to the cells.

 - Standardization of Protocols: The standardization of protocols for stem cell therapy is essential to ensure consistent and reproducible outcomes.
 This involves refining the isolation, expansion, and delivery methods of stem cells.